Revisiting the dynamics of Bose-Einstein condensates in a double well by deep learning with a hybrid network

 with the Hamiltonian $\hat{H}$ given by

-and the amplitudes $a_j=\sqrt{N_j}e^{i\theta_j}$ with $N_j$, $\theta_j$ the number and phase of particles in trap $j\in(1,2)$.
-Here one keeps $N_T=N_1+N_2$ a constant and $U_j$ is the trapped atomic interaction which is related to the atomic scattering length. $K$ is the inter-trap coupling coefficient \cite{PhysRevLett.118.230403}.
+and the amplitudes $a_j=\sqrt{N_j}e^{i\theta_j}$ ($j\in(1,2)$) with $N_j$, $\theta_j$ the number and the phase of particles in the $j$th trap.
+Here $N_T=N_1+N_2$ is a constant and $U_j$ is the trapped atomic interaction which is related to the atomic scattering length. $K$ is the inter-trap coupling coefficient \cite{PhysRevLett.118.230403}.
 Upon defining the phase difference $\phi=\theta_2-\theta_1$ and the fractional population difference $z=\frac{N_1-N_2}{N_T}$, equation ({\ref{equation2}}) can be re-organized as